 Contents:

 What do the coins of Egypt mean?
 What do they look like, and when were they minted in reality?
-Let us briefly explore the origins of these numismatic creations and identify coins of value right away.
-Good luck!
+What was the ancient Egyptian currency?
+Let us briefly explore the origins of these numismatic creations and identify coins right away.

 Vocabulary to Acquire Before You Start